 - In a medium bowl, whisk together flour and salt; set aside.

-- In a separate large mixing bowl, whisk together milk, lemon juice, vanilla, and eggs.
+In a separate large mixing bowl, whisk together milk, lemon juice, vanilla, and beaten eggs.

-- Gradually add milk mixture to flour mixture, whisking until smooth.
+Gradually add milk mixture to flour mixture, whisking until completely smooth and no lumps appear.

-- Cook over medium-low heat for 10 minutes, or until juices are bubbly and fruit is tender.
+Cook over medium-low heat, stirring frequently, for 10 to 12 minutes, or until juices are bubbly and fruit is tender.

 - Remove from heat and set aside.

-- Pour the heavy cream into a large mixing bowl and beat on medium speed until it begins to thicken.
+Pour cold heavy cream into a large mixing bowl and beat on medium speed until it begins to thicken.

 - Add honey and continue to beat until soft peaks form.
 Taste it and add more honey if you like it sweeter.